microsoft/pai/pai-management/doc/hdfs.md

 ### Monitoring via HTTP API

-* Data Node: On data node all the metrics can be retrieved by command
+* Data Node: all the metrics can be retrieved by command
 ```bash
 curl http://DATA_NODE_ADDRESS:50075/jmx
 ```

-* Name Node: On name node all the metrics can be retrieved by command
+* Name Node: all the metrics can be retrieved by command
 ```bash
 curl http://NAME_NODE_ADDRESS:50070/jmx
 ```

 # High Availability

 Currently OpenPAI management tool doesn't deploy HDFS in a High Availability (HA) fashion.
-This will be added in a feature release.
+This will be added in a future release.
 For solution about the HA feature please refer [HDFS High Availability](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/HDFSHighAvailabilityWithNFS.html).

 # Reference